EmanuelAlmirante/Introduction-to-Algorithms-and-Data-Structures-Project/README.md

 ## Part 3

 This project it is developed a program that manipulates information relative to available products and purchases made in a supermarket.
-During the day a set of clients buys products in the supermarket and their respective purchase tickets are processed.
+During the day a set of clients buys products in the supermarket and their respective purchase receipts are processed.

-At the end of the day the program should produce a a listing of the tickets that were emitted and statistics about the cash register movements, namely the number of clients processed, total billied and most selled product.
+At the end of the day the program should produce a a listing of the receipts that were emitted and statistics about the cash register movements, namely the number of clients processed, total billied and most selled product.

 ### Input Data

 - A sequence of lines with information relative to products.
 Each line has the following format:
-  - the character 'p' followed by a blank space;
+  - the letter **p** followed by a blank space;
   - code of the product (unique sequence of ten digits) followed by a blank space;
   - unitary price of the product without VAT followed by a blank space;
   - VAT of the product (0.06, 0.13 or 0.23) followed by a blank space;
   - description of the product (sequence of characters with a maximum size of 20);

 - Sequence of shopping carts with the following format:
-  - a line with the character 'c' that indicates the beginning of the shopping cart;
+  - a line with the letter **c** that indicates the beginning of the shopping cart;
   - a sequence of lines with the code of the products in the cart (one per line);
-  - a line with the character 't' that indicates the end of the shopping cart and the write in the ticket.
+  - a line with the letter **t** that indicates the end of the shopping cart and the write in the ticket.

 ### Output Data

--
+- For each shopping cart list the respective receipt with the following information:
+  - a listing of the bought products ordered by ascending order of VAT.
+Inside each VAT the produts should be ordered by ascending order of code.
+For each product it should be shown:
+    - a line with the VAT (6%, 13% or 23%), the code of the product and the respective description, separated by a blank space;
+    - a line with the total number of bought products, the letter **x**, the unitary price with VAT and the total price, separated by a blank space.
+The prices should be presented with two decimal places.
+The unitary price with VA should be rounded before the calculation of the total price;

+- Total value of the purchases;

+- After the writing of the receipts it should be shown the following information:
+  - a line with the number of shopping carts processed;
+  - a line with the value billed for all the shopping carts;
+  - a line with the code of the most bought product.
+In case of tie it should be written the product with the lowest code.
+This line should be omitted in case the number of shopping carts is zero.

 ### Example

 #### Input Data

+p 0000000001 <br/>
+p 0000000002 <br/>
+p 0000000003 <br/>
+p 0000000004 <br/>
+p 0000000005 <br/>
+p 0000000006 <br/>
+c <br/>
+0000000001 <br/>
+0000000002 <br/>
+0000000003 <br/>
+0000000004 <br/>
+0000000005 <br/>
+0000000006 <br/>
+t <br/>
+c <br/>
+0000000001 <br/>
+0000000006 <br/>
+0000000002 <br/>
+0000000001 <br/>
+0000000003 <br/>
+0000000003 <br/>
+0000000006 <br/>
+0000000004 <br/>
+0000000003 <br/>
+0000000006 <br/>
+t <br/>

 #### Output Data

+6% 0000000001 ananas dos acores <br/>
+1 x 6.57 6.57 <br/>
+6% 0000000003 pao alentejano <br/>
+1 x 0.85 0.85 <br/>
+13% 0000000005 vinho do dao <br/>
+1 x 8.76 8.76 <br/>
+13% 0000000006 queijo da serra <br/>
+1 x 17.32 17.32 <br/>
+23% 0000000002 biscoitos da beira <br/>
+1 x 6.77 6.77 <br/>
+23% 0000000004 doce amendoa algarve <br/>
+1 x 5.54 5.54 <br/>
+45.81 <br/>
+6% 0000000001 ananas dos acores <br/>
+2 x 6.57 13.14 <br/>
+6% 0000000003 pao alentejano <br/>
+3 x 0.85 2.55 <br/>
+13% 0000000006 queijo da serra <br/>
+3 x 17.32 51.96 <br/>
+23% 0000000002 biscoitos da beira <br/>
+1 x 6.77 6.77 <br/>
+23% 0000000004 doce amendoa algarve <br/>
+1 x 5.54 5.54 <br/>
+79.96 <br/>
+2 <br/>
+125.77 <br/>
+0000000003 <br/>